sebastiaanvisser/sebastiaanvisser.github.com/src/post/2013/may/28/towards-a-better-haskell-package.markdown

 * *Avoid type classes.* Type classes are wonderful technology but are by far the easiest way to obscure a library.
 Avoid them whenever possible.
-Sometimes it's better to provide a few concrete helper functions to deal with different types in your API than to introduce to a type class to abstract them away.
+Sometimes it's better to provide a few concrete helper functions to deal with different types in an API, than to introduce to a type class to abstract them away.
-  Don't hide magic behind complexity when you can keep things simple by being explicit.
+  Don't hide complexity behind magic.

 * *Avoid useless identifier prefixes.* Code for qualified imports.
 Too much two and three letter prefixes makes code cryptic and less appealing.
 Use